brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

  * Data, generated from the [ABIDE](http://fcon_1000.projects.nitrc.org/indi/abide/) dataset as described above.
  * Code for the analysis "pipeline" using R and Python
  * Code used to generate the docker container in which the pipeline runs
- * Jupyter notebooks for interactive data visualization
+ * Jupyter notebook for interactive data visualization
  * This README.md file describing the project
  * Examples of visualizations created using the pipeline and notebooks
  * The slides used for the final Brainhack School presentation